Naamah (wife of Solomon)

-Naamah is mentioned in Bava Kamma 38b wherein it states that Moses had previously been warned by God not to make war upon the Ammonites, Molech worshippers, for Naamah was to descend from them.
+Naamah is mentioned in Bava Kamma 38b wherein it states that Moses had previously been warned by God not to make war upon the Ammonites, Molech worshippers, for Naamah was to descend from them, and in Yebamoth 63a, where alongside Ruth she is described as one of two "good shoots grafted" (converted) into Judaism.

 She was said to be the daughter of Hanun, king of the Ammonites in Greek biblical texts and rabbinic literature.